top of page

 The Cancer and Aging Initiative at the UM Rogel Cancer Center (Ellis, Co-I)

 The primary objective of this P30 supplement (Kobayashi, Supplement-PI) is to establish a transdisciplinary Cancer and Aging Initiative at the Rogel Cancer Center.
-Specific aims include 1) the development of a transdisciplinary research agenda and collaborative network to address and in cancer prevention and control and 2) provide resources and infrastructure to support new, sustainable cancer aging research
+Specific aims include 1) the development of a transdisciplinary research agenda and collaborative network to address and increase cancer prevention and control and 2) provide resources and infrastructure to support new, sustainable cancer aging research

 Similarities and Differences in Health Behaviors and Quality of Life among African American Caregivers and Non-caregivers (Ellis, PI-Pilot)